nxskok/pasias/docs/11-tidying-and-selecting-data.md

 (d) Both your `week` and `rank` columns are
 (probably) text.
 Create new columns that contain just the numeric values, and display just your new columns, again adding onto the end of your pipe.
+If it so happens that `rank` is already a number, leave it as it is.
 (In the previous part, you probably had some code that picked out a few columns to display them.
 Get rid of that.)